eorland/BiG_size_finder/README.md

 LEG OPENING      6.5
 INSEAM          34.0
 ```
-**Last note: I do not plan on regularly mantaining this repo in favor of other projects.
+**Note: I do not plan on regularly mantaining this repo in favor of other projects.
 Feel free to fork this repo and mantain as you please.**